-THE DEPARTMENT OF HUMAN SERVICES
+THE DEPARTMENT OF HUMAN SERVICES AND

-A IND

-FOR FISCA LL YEAR 2016

-The Illinois Department of Human Services (DHS), with it s principal office at

-principal office) at and payment address (if different than hereby enter into this Community e collectively referred to herein as "Parties" or individually

-as a "Party."

-REC CITALS

-ement services consistent with all Exhibits hereto and HS under the laws of the State of Illinois and in accordance

-NOW, THEREFORE, in consideration of the foreg for other good and valuable consideration, the value, red Parties hereto agree as follows: going and the mutual agreements contained herein, and ceipt and sufficiency of which are acknowledged, the

-ART FICLE I

-CERTIFICATION

-er; Nature of Entity.
-Under penalties of perjury, Provider Federal Taxpayer Identification Number or Social

-Security Number (check one).
-Provider is doing business

-Individual Nonresident Alien

-Sole Proprietorship Pharmacy/Funeral Home/Cemetery Corp.

-Partnership Tax Exempt

-Corporation (includes Not For Profit) Limited Liability Company (select

-☐ Medical Corporation applicable tax classification)

-Governmental Unit ☐ D = disregarded entity

-Estate or Trust ☐ C = corporation

-Pharmacy-Non Corporate ☐ P = partnership

-Agreement is \$ Provider agrees to acce ot DHS' payment for services rendered as specified in th

-Exhibits incorpo orated as part of this Agreement.
+EAR 2016 rincipal office at , and and payment address (if different than, hereby enter into this Community ollectively referred to herein as "Parties" or individually ALS ent services consistent with all Exhibits hereto and under the laws of the State of Illinois and in accordance ng and the mutual agreements contained herein, and ot and sufficiency of which are acknowledged, the LE I TIFICATION Nature of Entity.
+Under penalties of perjury, Provider Federal Taxpayer Identification Number or Social a (please check one): Nonresident Alien Pharmacy/Funeral Home/Cemetery Corp.
+Tax Exempt Limited Liability Company (select applicable tax classification) □ D = disregarded entity □ C = corporation □ P = partnership

-1.3. on and shall expire on June 30, 2016,

-unless terminat ed or extended pursuant to the terms her eof.

-described herei rrect and (2) all funds awarded pursuant ton.
-Provider acknowledges that the award ath that (1) all representations made in this Agreement of this Agreement shall be used only for the purpose(s) is made solely upon this certification and that any false all be the basis for immediate termination of this

-1.5. by their duly au Signatures .
-In witness whereof, the Par thorized representatives. ties hereto have caused this Agreement to be executed

-ILLINOIS DEPAR TTMENT OF HUMAN SERVICES [PROVIDER NAME]

-By: James T. Dimas Secretary-Desig By:

-By: Signature of De
+The estimated amount payable by DHS to Provider under this accept DHS' payment for services rendered as specified in the 1.3.
+Term.
+This Agreement shall be effeunless terminated or extended pursuant to the term ective on and shall expire on June 30, 2016, as hereof. are true and correct and (2) all funds awarded pursu described herein.
+Provider acknowledges that the av der oath that (1) all representations made in this Agreement ant to this Agreement shall be used only for the purpose(s) ward is made solely upon this certification and that any false as shall be the basis for immediate termination of this 1.5.
+Signatures .
+In witness whereof, the by their duly authorized representatives. e Parties hereto have caused this Agreement to be executed ILLINOIS DEPARTMENT OF HUMAN SERVICES [PROVIDER NAME] By: James T. Dimas Secretary-Designate By: Signature of Designee By: Signature of Authorized Representative Date: Date: Printed Name: Printed Name: Printed Title:Designee Printed Title: FEIN:

-Date: Date:

-Printed Name: Printed Name:

-Printed Title: Designee Printed Title:

-Designee E-mail:

-FEIN:

-Agreement #: